Foundation Seamounts: Geography

-The seamounts reach depths of 2000–180 m beneath sea level (the highest seamount is located at 35.90°S 116.04°W), and contain typical volcanic features such as smaller volcanic cones, calderas and individual rift zones.
+The seamounts reach depths of 2000–180 m beneath sea level (the highest seamount is located at 35.90°S 116.04°W), and contain typical volcanic features such as smaller volcanic cones, calderas, and individual rift zones.
 Some of the seamounts close to the ridge have flat tops and show evidence of having formed islands above sea level in the past.
-On the other end of the ridge, "Buffon" seamount rises to a depth of 470 m and likewise shows evidence of having emerged above sea level, as well as of extensive erosion.
+On the other end of the ridge, Buffon Seamount rises to a depth of 470 m and likewise shows evidence of having emerged above sea level, as well as of extensive erosion.
 The seamounts were originally named after letters of the alphabet A-Z followed by Aa-Hh; later they were numbered through from west to east and names based on scientists such as Ampere proposed.

-The seamount named Hh in 1992 rises to a depth of 579 m; however its closeness to a minor ridge might indicate that it is not part of the Foundation Seamounts.
+The seamount named Hh in 1992 rises to a depth of 579 m; however, its closeness to a minor ridge might indicate that it is not part of the Foundation Seamounts.
 The seamounts on the far western end of the Foundation chain have morphologies that differ from those of the main chain and were probably created by a different process.

-The Foundation Seamounts appear to be continuous with the Macdonald seamount, Austral Islands and Cook Islands; the Ngatemato seamounts and Taukina seamounts could be a connection between the Foundation chain and these chains, an impression bolstered by their dates and their strike direction.
+The Foundation Seamounts appear to be continuous with the Macdonald seamount, Austral Islands, and Cook Islands; the Ngatemato seamounts and Taukina seamounts could be a connection between the Foundation chain and these chains, an impression bolstered by their dates and their strike direction.
 The absence of seamounts between the Ngatemato and Foundation chains might reflect discontinuous volcanism.
-The President Thiers Bank close to Raivavae may also be linked to the Foundation hotspot, and the 135 million years old Magellan Rise may be an oceanic plateau formed by the Foundation hotspot and thus its oldest volcano.
-Before 25 million years ago the hotspot might have been located below the Farallon Plate.
+The President Thiers Bank close to Raivavae may also be linked to the Foundation hotspot, and the 135-million-years-old Magellan Rise may be an oceanic plateau formed by the Foundation hotspot and thus its oldest volcano.
+Between 50 and 25 million years ago the hotspot might have been located below the Farallon Plate.
 There, it could have given rise to the Iquique Ridge, a submarine ridge now found on the Nazca Plate off Northern Chile.